tony-aw/tinycodet/README.md

 # Substr - functions

-The `tidyoperators` R-package includes the following sub-string
+The `tidyoperators` R-package includes the following fully vectorized sub-string functions:
-functions:

 - The `substr_repl(x, rp, ...)` function replaces a position (range) with string `rp`.